Fused LASSO as Non-Crossing Quantile Regression

-The trade-off between in-sample and out-of sample fits of GNCQR and FLQR is clearly shown for both the cross-section and the time series applications.
-But there is a difference between the estimators in how the deterioration of in-sample fit occurs as the value of the hyperparameter increases: the in-sample fit profile of GNCQR deteriorates more gradually as the hyperparameter value is increased.
-We provide an intuitive explanation for why this is: as we increase $\alpha$, we introduce bias in the quantile property and gradually start to introduce the quantile subset property.

-Looking at coefficients of a `heat or eat' dilemma on English cross-section data, we demonstrate an advantage of GNCQR over other shrinkage estimators: the estimator only imposes additional shrinkage if it yields improvements above BRW.
-Except for 2 regions of England, the optimal hyperparameter of the GNCQR is around $\alpha=1$, i.e., roughly equivalent to BRW.
-This highlights the power of the BRW estimator, and why it is a good estimator to use if one is not interested in optimising the degree of shrinkage in the quantile profile.

-In the US GaR application using time series data we can see a clear advantage of GNCQR: the coefficients' quantile profile is more likely to yield no quantile variation.
-FLQR, on the other hand, is more likely to shrink quantile variation at the lower tail of the NFCI coefficient in the canonical GaR.
+Taking an interquantile shrinkage lens to US Growth-at-Risk, we found that our proposed GNCQR estimator outperforms both traditional quantile regression and standard fused LASSO approaches, particularly in forecasting left-tail risks.
+The GNCQR effectively identifies variables that drive quantile variation while shrinking away spurious variation, resulting in smoother coefficient profiles and improved forecast performance.
+Notably, our results confirm the findings of \citet{adrian2019vulnerable} that financial conditions are the drivers of nonlinearities in GDP distribution, while past GDP growth acts primarily as a location shifter.